ademkaya85/Monte-Carlo-Simulation/README.md

-# Project_8_adem
+# Project 8
-This is created for the project 8 (Monta carlo simulation, Markov chain, Object oriented programming)
+This is created for the project 8 (Monta carlo simulation, Markov chain, Object oriented programming).
+It is an nnimated visualization with object-oriented programming in Python.